+As a wedding photographer I’ve been to a lot of weddings and so I really really know how important time is!
 I talk to every couple about the importance of time on their wedding day, so it’s likely that I’ve already spoken to you about this very topic!

 So many people will tell you that time goes quickly on your wedding day.
 One minute you’re getting ready and the next you’re getting ready for bed!
-I’m lining up to agree with those people because they’re absolutely right.
+I’m lining up to agree with those people because they’re absolutely correct.

-Many couples book me as they want a relaxed day and my approach to wedding photography and photography style suits a relaxed vibe.
+Many couples book me as they want a relaxed day and my approach to wedding photography and my photography style suits a relaxed vibe.
 But the only way to make the wedding day FEEL truly relaxed is to make sure you give yourself plenty of time for everything when planning the day.

 Give yourself ample time between reception and dinner